keithjgrant/sidecar-old/content/ingredients/gin.md

 In the European Union, only gins made in the Netherlands, Belgium, France, or Germany may be labelled as genever.
 The names *New American* or *International* style may be applied to similar gins produced elsewhere.

 Hendrick’s and Bols Genever are two well-known Genever-style gin.
-My personal favorite gin, [Aviation](http://www.aviationgin.com/) also falls in this category.

 [Drinks tagged genever-gin](/tags/genever-gin/)